Back to Garden & Landscape

 Herbaceous perennials live for many years under normal growing conditions.
 Unlike woody plants like trees and shrubs, perennials die back to the ground each winter.
 Perennials quickly establish themselves in a few growing seasons and create the backbone for the flower garden.

-* Cultivar – a variety of a species that is developed, propagated and maintained under cultivation.
+* Cultivar – a variety of species that are developed, propagated, and maintained under cultivation.
 The most common cultivars available to consumers are listed here.

-** Blooms not important.
+** Blooms are not important.
 Barely noticeable flowers.
 The plant is grown primarily for foliage.

 X: Xeric; plants that are adapted to low water conditions once established.